 Few skincare ingredients possess the extensive research-backed results of retinol, the ultimate multi-tasker in skincare.
-Whether you want to minimize fine lines, wrinkles, and sunspots associated with aging or you are struggling with acne, retinol can help you.
+Whether you want to minimize the appearance of fine lines, wrinkles, and sunspots associated with aging or if you're struggling with blemishes, retinol can help you.

-Let’s look at the background of retinol and what this powerful skincare component can do for you.
+Let’s look at the history and uses of retinol and what this powerful skincare component can do for you.

-The most abundant vitamin in your skin, retinol is an oil-soluble molecule with numerous benefits, from improving the skin’s barrier function and stimulating skin cell turnover to increasing thickness in aging skin and stimulating collagen production.1
+Retinol is an oil-soluble molecule with numerous benefits that include everything from improving the skin’s barrier function and stimulating skin cell turnover to increase thickness in aging skin and stimulating collagen production.

-Retinol can be effective at delaying or restoring changes associated with sun damage and the aging process.
+When using retinol as after-sun care, it can be effective at delaying or restoring changes associated with the aging process.

 Simple Beauty Age-Defying Moisturizer is formulated with Retinyl Palmitate, an ester form of retinol that is converted by the body to form Vitamin A, which is then oxidized to produce retinoic acid, the active form of retinol.